Aasim Akhtar was fortunate enough to interview Lubna Agha before she passed away. This was one of her last public interviews.

 All other arts, such as literature, poetry, theatre and independent cinema need some amount of commercial success to survive.
 I strongly believe that in today’s time and age the museums and the way they receive funding is paradoxical; without them, a lot of art will not be created or survive.
 On the other hand, museums and art galleries have encouraged art to become ‘remote.’
 I remember reading somewhere that as their faith weakened, the Greeks built even bigger temples.
 To some degree, the museums and galleries today remind me of those Greek temples!

 LA: Most non-western nations are, especially those that were under the colonial rule and Muslim, going through the process of redefining themselves.
 It is as if they are trying to see themselves through their own eyes, and not through the eye of the colonial master or the brief glance of the west.
-That makes me think of a child looking at itself for the first time in a mirror – staring at itself in a stuporous gaze!
+That makes me think of a child looking at himself for the first time in a mirror – staring at himself in a stuporous gaze!

 I believe, art in Pakistan will take just as long to become a viable force of any consequence, as it would take our society to locate its soul and rediscover its past.
 Like all other professionals, artists are part of a bigger whole; to create meaningful and vibrant art, we need to have a soul and memory.

 Having said that, Pakistani artists are commendable for all the work they’re doing, in a society, which has taken a U-turn from total rejection of the artist to total acceptance of the artist primarily because artists are ‘fashionable’; and where the artists do not find themselves in the most conducive of environments.
 Given the circumstances and limited access to new materials, many artists are doing work that can be considered ‘meaningful’ in the context of our surroundings.
-Some women artists, for instance, particularly think feminist work, provoking.
+Some women artists, for instance, particularly, think of feminist work as provoking.
 I do feel, though, there is a lack of ability to comment on a lot of political, social and other serious issues that dominate our lives in Pakistan.
 I don’t remember seeing any work on Partition, which was an event of huge historical importance that touched the lives of almost every single human on some one level or the other.
 In contrast, the Holocaust, the Second World War, Industrialisation and the Feminist discourse all affected and influenced the western artist and his creative spirit.

 In my opinion, modern art has to be ambitious to be viable.
 In Pakistan, generally speaking, there has been a ‘push’ to create works that are more style-based than content-based.